Search for Important Questions

 1. Write a note on Human Rights in India.

-1. Write an essay on mineral sources.
+1. Write an essay on importance of forest.

-3. Write short notes on Soil erosion, Renewable and non-renewable energy sources, Grassland ecosystem.
+2. Write short notes on Soil erosion, Renewable and non-renewable energy sources, Grassland ecosystem.

 1. Write an essay on human rights.